-This course includes an introduction to action research and skills required to conduct an effective literature review supportive of the continuous improvement of professional practice specific to teaching and learning in PK-12 settings.
-Supportive of the capstone Action Research Project students review the literature, identify a problem, develop a research question, validate the project, and identify outcomes for a self-selected inquiry.
+This course includes an introduction to school-based action research and the skills required to conduct an effective literature review supportive of the continuous improvement of professional practice specific to teaching and learning skills-based health/SEL education in PK-12 settings.
+The key assessment consists of a problem statement, rationale, anticipated outcomes of the research, and a research question.